julienfullstack/dnd-character/TESTS.md

 Code: function(Bilbo)
 Expected output: [Bilbo]

-Describe: listCharacters()
+Describe: CharacterSheets.prototype.deleteCharacter
-Test: It should list all the characters stored by first name only
+Test: "It should delete a character from CharacterSheets
+Code: function(Bilbo)
+Expected output: []

-Describe: characterDetails
+Describe: dndStats
-Test: It should display the details for the selected character
+Test: It should roll for stats
+Code: dndStats
+Expected output: